7. Annex: Advanced Filter Usage

 It is possible to refine a search by searching among the currently filtered positions.
 This allows you to progressively narrow down the results.

-In COMMAND mode, use the ss command followed by filters (e.g.: ss nc, ss E>40).
-The ss command works from NORMAL mode, after a prior search.
+In the command line, use the ss command followed by filters (e.g.: ss nc, ss E>40).
+The ss command works after a prior search.

 The search window (CTRL-F) also offers a “Search in current results” checkbox for the same functionality.